Translate

 Croeso i Ysgol Gynradd Waunfawr,

 We look forward to welcoming you and your child into our school family.
-It may look different to the school family in the past, but rest assured that the team will do all that it can to make this a smooth transition for your child while promoting a love for learning.
-If we can help in any way please contact us at this address waupa@caerphilly.gov.uk
+We are excited about the journey ahead and are focused on providing the keys to success for your child.
+Rest assured that our team will do all that it can to make this a smooth transition while promoting a love for learning.
+If we can help in any way, please contact us at this email address: waunfawr@sch.caerphilly.gov.uk.

 Yours sincerely,